D4BF4/SE1_Final_Project/se1_project/README.rst

 Final project for SE1.
 A simple game that is accessible to the visually impaired.

+This software requires Python 3.7 or later and the proper installation of the pygame library.
+Under the folder titled "se1_project", run "se1_project.py".

 * Free software: GNU General Public License v3
 * Documentation: https://se1-project.readthedocs.io.